Illinois Immigration and Deportation Attorneys

 The first deportation hearing in the removal process is called the Master Calendar Hearing.
 When non-U.S. citizens receive a Notice to Appear (NTA) for this hearing, they must attend or face an automatic removal order and the inability to return to the U.S on any kind of visa for at least ten years.
 Among other things, the NTA advises the individual of their right to an attorney at their own expense.
 Though it is not required, it is strongly recommended that you speak with an experienced immigration attorney before your hearing, so you understand your rights and options.

-At Mevorah Law Offices LLC, we have several decades of combined experience assisting immigrant clients with Master Calendar Hearings and all other immigration matters in the Greater Chicagoland area and Northern Illinois.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience assisting immigrant clients with Master Calendar Hearings and all other immigration matters in the Greater Chicagoland area and Northern Illinois.
 Our award-winning lawyers are skilled in both immigration and criminal defense, and we have in-depth knowledge of USCIS, ICE, the state and federal judicial systems, and how these areas of the law intertwine.
 We put our unique blend of experience with criminal issues and immigration to work to give our clients a strong voice and skilled representation when they are facing deportation/removal proceedings.

 What to Expect at your Master Calendar Hearing